j2store/userguide/paybox_payment_plugin.md

 A public encryption key provided in the form a certificate.
 You can download it from the paybox site.
 We have also attached the certificate downloaded from paybox.
 Open the file and copy its content to this field.

+**Show other currencies in the payment page (info only)**

+Set this to yes if you want to show other currencies in the Paybox payment page.
+Just the information only.

+**Use Paybox Sandbox**

+Set this to **Yes**, if you want to test the integration with the Paybox pre-production/test server.
+>IMPORTANT: Never, ever, set this to Yes when your site is Live.